dani31415/numpy-cpp-java/README.md

-This project implements a module for Python in C++.
+This project implements a module for Python in Java using a C++ bridge.
 The module contains a function that returns a numpy bidimensional array.

 Create environment